 The speaker quality is above average but not fantastic, like with the S7.
 The sound is loud but metallic at high volume, so we lose a lot of bass when listening to music or watching movies.

 The call quality is very good, and you can hear the person on the other end clearly without having to turn the volume up all the way.

 In recent years, Samsung has paid a lot of attention to the camera on its mobile devices.
 With the Galaxy S6 and S7, it showed the whole industry what advancements were possible.
-But the competition doesn’t sleep.
-LG presented a dual wide-angle camera and Google’s Pixel phone has what is probably the best smartphone camera on the market.
+But the competition isn't lying down.
+LG presented a dual wide-angle camera and Google’s Pixel 2 phones has what is probably the best smartphone camera on the market.

 In 2017, Samsung again used a 12 MP sensor and dual pixel technology for fast and precise focus.
 For low light environments, Samsung gave us an f / 1.7 aperture and 1.4μm pixels.
 The sensor used this time is the SLSI_S5K2L2_FIMC_IS, developed by Samsung itself and not by Sony, as we had with the Galaxy S7 line.
 Samsung offers an optical image stabilizer and support for the RAW format.
 The S8 uses multi-frame processing, meaning it will take several pictures per shot and merge them into one automatically, to make for better end results.

 The front camera sensor is also made by the manufacturer, comes with 8 MP, autofocus and an aperture of f / 1.7.
 The quality of the front camera is superior to that of the Galaxy S7, and is one of the best on the market in my opinion.